schinery/lazy-head-gen/README.md

 ```

 Padrino gotcha: You'll need to put the `gem 'lazy-head-gen'` requirement *after* `gem 'padrino'` in your Gemfile.

-lazy-head-gen depends on Padrino being loaded before it can do it's stuff.
+lazy-head-gen depends on Padrino being loaded before it can do its stuff.

 Also you will need to add this gem for both :development and :test groups in your Gemfile.
 There are a few bundled test helper functions and assertions which are used by the test files that are generated.